Common Mistakes When Starting in Front-End Development: How to Avoid Them and Improve Your Code

-Getting started in the world of front-end development is exciting, but it's also full of challenges.
-Making mistakes is part of learning, and while frustrating at first, every mistake brings an important lesson.
-Whether you work with React, Next.js, TypeScript or more general approaches, learning from these challenges can take you to a more advanced level quickly.
+Starting in the world of front-end development is exciting, but it is also full of challenges.
+Making mistakes is part of the learning process and, although frustrating at first, each mistake brings an important lesson.
+Whether you work with React, Next.js, TypeScript, or more general approaches, learning from these challenges can quickly take you to a more advanced level.

 In this article, I share some common mistakes I faced when I started, how I solved them, and what I learned from them.
-I hope they will help you to avoid tripping over the same stones!
+I hope they help you avoid stumbling over the same stones!

 1. Poor state management in complex applications

-When I started with React, I used UseState to handle any type of data.
-This worked for small projects, but as I scaled my applications, maintaining consistency between states became a nightmare.
+When I started with React, I used useState to handle any type of data.
+This worked for small projects, but as my applications scaled, maintaining consistency between states became a nightmare.
 My components rendered more than necessary and the data became inconsistent.

 Example:

-A large form handled the state of each input independently with UseState.
+A large form managed the state of each input independently with useState.
 This caused multiple unnecessary renders, slowing down the application.

 Solution: